theopn/theovim/README.md

 # Theovim

-> If you are accessing this document using `:TheovimReadme`, you can use `:MarkdownPreviewToggle` to render the contents in your browser.
+> If you are reading this document using `:TheovimReadme`, you can use `:MarkdownPreviewToggle` to render the contents in your browser.

 ![theovim-banner](./assets/theovim-banner.jpg)